 So some good came of all of this, apart from me being able to write this article.

 My main focus was to maintain my gains during the coronavirus.
 I have lost a small amount of muscle, but I’m also considerably more shredded than I was when lockdown began.
+Of course, this also came partly from other bodyweight workouts as well, several of which (the likes of 1000 crunches a day, as well as 100 squats, 100 sit-ups and 100 push-ups challenges) have been a fun fitness adventure.

 I attribute the slight muscle loss to lack of heavy enough weights and my composition change to my diet which has been strict.
+I’m now regaining control, I’ve stopped eating sugar and getting in some more protein from taking 2 protein shakes a day to keep my weight in check and enhance muscle growth in the long term.

 My Advice To Anyone Starting With Dumbbell-Only Workouts